mindspore-ai/mindspore/model_zoo/research/audio/wavenet/README.md

 # [WaveNet Description](#contents)

 WaveNet is a deep neural network for generating raw audio waveforms.
 The model is fully probabilistic and autoregressive, with the predictive distribution for each audio sample conditioned on all previous ones.
-We support training and evaluation on GPU.
+We support training and evaluation  on both GPU and CPU.

 [Paper](https://arxiv.org/pdf/1609.03499.pdf): ord A, Dieleman S, Zen H, et al. Wavenet: A generative model for raw audio